 In college, I bartended at both a small, higher class bar and a giant shot-and-a-beer pub.
 Even on my summer break, I’ve picked up a couple shifts for cash.
-While I have admittedly been the incoherent idiot slamming shots, my time on the other side of the bar provided many insights into how things work.
+My time on the other side of the bar provided many insights into how things work.
 You ever wonder why you’ve been standing at the bar waiting so long that your buzz wears off to get your next drink while the guy next to you was served as soon as he walked up?
-Good chance you pissed off the bartender and the other guy has established rapport through being a smart, well-mannered patron.
+Good chance you upset the bartender and the other guy has established rapport through being a smart, well-mannered patron.

-Read below to find out how to be the guy who gets served instantly, receives discounted drinks, and is greeted with a smile and a handshake every time he steps into the joint.
+Read below to find out how to be the guy who gets served instantly, receives discounted drinks, and is greeted with a smile and a handshake every time he steps into the bar.

 1. Use the Manners Momma Taught You

 First and foremost, be a likable person.
 This should be common knowledge but you’d be amazed at how many jackasses treat their bartender like a guy who scrubs toilets at a gas station.
 Exchange, “get me two Bud Lights” for “may I have two Bud Lights”.
 Ask, don’t demand.
 Say “thank you” every time you interact with your server.
 Smile once in a while.

 If you go to the same bar regularly, make an effort to get to know the bartenders.
 However, if you only go on Friday or Saturday nights when the place is shoulder-to-shoulder packed, go in and grab a drink or two a couple times earlier in the day when the place is empty, sit at the bar, introduce yourself with a firm handshake, ask them about their lives, and tip well.
 They’ll remember your face when choosing who to serve first amongst a dozen other people trying to get a drink on Friday night at 1 in the morning.

 3. Tip Well